AUEB-BALab/ExamQuestionnaireScanner/README.md

 - In the same file, you might also need to modify the <br />
 ```<policy domain="resource" name="memory" value="256MiB"/>``` and <br />
 ```<policy domain="resource" name="disk" value="1GiB"/>``` <br />
 and increase the values as much as possible.
-For a bundle of 100~150 exams 3~4GiBs of RAM are required.
+For a bundle of 100-150 exams 3-4GiBs of RAM are required.

 ## How to
 This is a step by step guide for using this tool.
 The four main steps are briefly presented below and described in details in their dedicated subsections.
  - [Step 1](#scan-the-exam-sheets): Scan the exam sheets
  - [Step 2](#generate-a-formscanner-template): Generate a FormScanner template for the current exam layout (only if needed)
- - [Step 3](#prepare-the-students_info-file): Prepare the file containing the examination participants information
+ - [Step 3](#prepare-the-students_info-input-file): Prepare the file containing the examination participants information
  - [Step 4](#run-the-tool): Run the tool
  - [Step 5](#manually-resolve-errors): Check the results and manually resolve any errors (if needed)

 ### Scan the exam sheets
-- The first step of the grading process is the exam papers' scanning.
+The first step of the grading process is the exam papers' scanning.
+Please note the following:
+- Scanning the Programming II exams is performed on any proffesional printing/scanning device in the Printing Office at the ground floor of the AUEB main building.
+We prefer these devices for their capability to scan large batches of documents very fast (less than a minute for 150 exams).
+Alternatively you can scan the exams in any personal scanner.
+- The device's scanning resolution should be set to 300dpi, color or gray-scale.
-The files generated from the scan process can be PDF files or image files.
+- The files generated from the scan process can be PDF files.
+- The exams can be scanned in a single document (prefered option) or many smaller document.

-- Retrieve the scanned files and place them in a directory.
+Retrieve the scanned files (with a USB or via email) and place them in a directory (in the device where the Exam parsing will be performed) which will be used as the first input in the **Run the run** part of the process.
-- The scanner's scanning resolution should be set to 300dpi, color or gray-scale.

 ### Generate a FormScanner template
 A FormScanner template defines the scanning area of a questionnaire form, the number, the position  and the types of the questions.
 When a new examination form is created the corresponding FormScanner template should be generated as well.
 The FormScanner website offers a series of [video tutorials](http://www.formscanner.org/video-tutorials) on how to generate examination forms and their corresponding templates.